Creating Lifelong Learning Opportunities for Everyone

 Any child who becomes ill in school will be cared for and comforted until you can be contacted.
 Please ensure that the contact details that we hold are kept up to date so that we can contact you should we need to.
 If your child requires medicine, we are only permitted to administer medicine prescribed by the doctor.
 Should your child need this, please complete a medicine administration form in the school office when you bring the medicine into school for the first time.
 The school will not be able to administer medicine if this is not completed.

 Safeguarding and Staying Safe at School

-The designated safeguarding leads in school are Mr Webster, Mrs Faraday and Mrs Wilkins.
+The designated safeguarding leads in school are Miss Morris and Mrs Faraday.
 Keeping children safe is everyone's business and if you have any concerns about the welfare of a child you must report this immediately to one of the above safeguarding leads.

 We ask that all visitors to the school enter by the front door and speak to a member of staff in the office.
 If a parent wishes to speak to their child’s teacher, please arrange an appointment through the school office.

 Parking outside school is very restricted so we do ask parents and visitors to park responsibly, away from the school entrance and without blocking driveways or footpaths.
 Please note that the school’s car park is for use by staff members only.